Bollywood dancer Sonita Mitra recounts her life with bipolar disorder - ExBulletin

 Music and dancing just get me going.
 It brings out the best in me and I’m very bubbly and happy.

-We were very lucky in Bradford, there are a lot of resources you can tap into.
-For people with mental health issues, it is necessary to reach out, to make that call, to accept that you need help to get out of this dark place.
+We were very lucky in Bradford, there is a lots of resources you can tap into.
+For people with mental health issuesit’s a need to reach out, to make that call, to accept that you need help to get out of this dark place.

 You need a positive mindset to move forward.
 Only you can do it.